 What is a meat, poultry, or fish “meal”?

 “Meat meal” is a primary ingredient in most dry cat food and dog food, and it is made from taking slaughterhouse and fish processing factory remnants that are not edible for humans, and cooking them, processing them under high heat, and dehydrating them into a dry powdery substance that goes into kibble.

 Simply put, such meals are the rendered, high-heat processed, and dehydrated combination of non-human edible remnants from slaughterhouses and fish processing factories.
 Pet food companies often use these powdered "meals" for a simple reason...they are much less expensive than WHOLE meat, poultry, or fish.
-Learn why WHOLE protein is important for superior digestibility.
+Learn why WHOLE protein is important for super digestibility.